contabo/docs/docs/products/Private-Network/technical-description.md

   64 bytes from 10.0.16.2: icmp_seq=9 ttl=64 time=0.068 ms
   64 bytes from 10.0.16.2: icmp_seq=10 ttl=64 time=0.068 ms
   ```
-* Private networks are not spanning accross data centers or regions.
+* Private networks are not spanning across data centers or regions.
 This is how high performance can be realized.
 * If your Cloud VPS/VDS is in the same region the Private Networking system is able to put the Cloud VPS/VDS of one private network at one data center.
 * Private Networking is not a firewall solution.
 The normal uplink is not touched at all.
 Thus your Cloud VPS/VDS being part of a private network are still connected to the internet.
-You can use local firwall rules.
+You can use local firewall rules.